jessica-taylor/gigascaling/README.md

 The most popular blockchains, such as Bitcoin and Ethereum, are not scalable.
 They require every full node to download and verify every transaction.

-## Alternatives to "everyone verifies everything"
+## Theoretical alternatives to "everyone verifies everything"

 There are 2 broad categories of alterantives to everyone verifying everything: